 State Senators heard testimony Wednesday on a bill that would expand the state’s only existing school choice program.

-Under the existing system, businesses in New Hampshire can get a tax break when they make donations to scholarships which can be used on a number of educational purposes, including private school tuition, college courses, and homeschool expenses.
+Under the existing system, businesses in New Hampshire can get a tax break when they make donations to scholarships which can be used on private school or homeschool expenses.

 A bill sponsored by Republican representative Gregory Hill would expand the program to allow individuals to donate and get a credit on their interest and dividends tax.